Introduction

 What is a radiator?

-All automobiles including your car have an internal combustion (IC) engine as its prime mover and a working IC engine produces an enormous amount of heat due to the combustion of the air-fuel mix inside the engine cylinder and also the frictional heat generated by the reciprocating piston in the engine cylinder.
-The exhaust gasses going out of the engine cylinder carry part of this heat (this is why the exhaust pipe becomes hot).
-The balance heat is absorbed by the engine cylinder and engine head and they become very hot.
+All automobiles including your car have an internal combustion (IC) engine as its prime mover.
+A working IC engine produces an enormous amount of heat due to the combustion of the air-fuel mix inside the engine cylinder.
+Also, frictional heat is generated by the reciprocating piston in the engine cylinder.

-An IC engine is designed to work efficiently at an optimum operating temperature and when the operating temperature increases above the optimum, the engine’s efficiency comes down and a very high temperature can lead to seizure of the engine and engine damage.
 So, it is essential to remove the excess heat from the engine block to maintain the optimum operating temperature.
 This work is done by the radiator which is a major part of the engine cooling system.

-The car engine has jackets cast in the engine block (surrounding the engine cylinders and engine head) and a coolant can be circulated in these jackets to take away the excess heat.
-The engine cooling system pumps the coolant into the jackets and the hot coolant coming out of the engine block is passed through the radiator.
-The radiator transfers the heat from the hot coolant to the passing air and the resulting cold coolant is pumped back to the engine block and this goes on and on.
+The engine cooling system pumps the coolant into the jackets.
+The hot coolant coming out of the engine block is passed through the radiator.
+The radiator transfers the heat from the hot coolant to the passing air.
+The resulting cold coolant is pumped back to the engine block and this goes on and on.

 Parts of an engine cooling system